 Discussing your daughter’s period with her can be uncomfortable, especially in nontraditional families, where the father must take on this daunting task.
 But if you plan ahead, you’ll be surprised at how smoothly the conversation will go.

-What is the best way to begin this discussion?
+What is the best way to begin this discussion, if you are he one to begin it?
 First of all, it’s important to find a comfortable, private environment.
 Make sure you have enough time to cover the points you want to cover and answer any questions your daughter might have.
+If you find sitting down just to have one conversation is difficult and uncomfortable, start having multiple short talks that span over a longer period of time.

 You could begin—if you’re a woman—by sharing the story of your first period.
 Tell your daughter when it happened, where you were, and how you felt at the time.
 An alternative starting point is to ask your daughter what she has already heard about puberty and menstruation.